 No, we can add time as plans finalize.
 The 30 day mark is when we need to solidify details.

-We can add on time to your rental.
-Reminder the doors remain locked until your scheduled rental start time.
-Look for a final invoice 30 days prior, and with payment, we’ll secure the staff to open the doors earlier.
+We can add time to your rental.
+Reminder the doors remain locked until scheduled.
+Look for a final invoice 30 days prior, and with payment, we’ll secure the staff to open the doors as early as you need.

 We will stick to the hours outlined in the permit.
 There are great after-party spots in the area.

 The manager on duty oversees the space, including making sure all the items we promised are in place.
 We open the doors, set the temperature and ensure the space is clean.
 We show you the lights, sound system, and projector.
 We ensure food and beverage is according to plan.
 If for any reason we have building specific issues, like plumbing or electrical, we’re here to troubleshoot.
 The event will be run by you or your event coordinator, to include guest check in, registration, presentation, ceremony, celebratory toasts and/or speeches, décor, vendors, etc.